llee454/hornet-website/modules/page/Readme.md

   and stores them in this Page Settings object.
 */
 var page_SETTINGS = null;

+/*
+  Indicates whether or not this is the initial page load and prevents the Page module from scrolling to the top of the page if it is.
+*/
+var page_isInitialPageLoad = true;

 ```

 The Page Load Handler Store Class